How to Become a Teacher in Kentucky

 One of the first things you must do is decide which level or subject you want to teach.
 Do you want to work with young children in an elementary school?
 Do you prefer working with older children in high school?
 Perhaps you are more interested in special education.
 Before you become a teacher in Kentucky, it is important to think about what type of students and subject(s) you would like to teach, because each level requires different certification.
 The Kentucky Department of Education has information about teachers, students, and schools in the state, which can help you make your decision.

-Complete Your Education Requirements for Teaching in Kentucky
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Kentucky

-As with other states, the basic education requirement to become a certified teacher in Kentucky is the possession of a Bachelor's Degree.
-Individuals will also need to complete a State Board-approved educator preparation program.
+As with other states, the basic education requirement to become a certified teacher in Kentucky is a bachelor's in education that's part of a State Board-approved educator preparation program.

 Complete a Teacher Preparation Program